 Okay, now back to the project.
 If you’d like to make your own runner, you can grab the supplies that you’ll need.

 - Canvas Table Runner – it comes pre-made ready to decorate

 - Round Sponge Brushes

 - Grid Ruler

-Just a note, I ended up using more than one shade of the blue glitter.
-If you want your runner all the same shade of blue, buy 3 packages.
+Just a note, I ended up using more than one shade of blue glitter.
+If you want your runner all the same shade of blue, buy three packages.